← Back to Blog

 200kg of pebbles and soil in bags, waiting for removal

 We called a private waste removal company — the kind you find easily online in Tokyo.
-They came, looked at our bags, and quoted us ¥1,000 to ¥1,500 per kilogram.
+They came, looked at our bags, and quoted us a price per kilogram that made us both go quiet.

-We were stunned.
-That’s more than some of our interior renovation work cost.
+The total estimate was more than some of our interior renovation phases had cost.
 For pebbles.

 Finding a Better Way

-We weren’t going to pay ¥300,000 for rock removal, so we started calling around.
+We weren’t going to pay that, so we started calling around.
 The local waste disposal center told us we could bring the material to their facility ourselves — they weigh your vehicle on the way in and out, and charge by weight.

 The problem: we don’t have a car.

-The waste disposal company came to our akiya, weighed all the bags, loaded them onto their truck, and drove away.
+The waste disposal service came, weighed everything, loaded it onto their truck, and drove away.

 The Lesson